 Aarif is committed to assisting the disadvantaged and those unable to advance their own case.

-Aarif is a pupil at Garden Court North Chambers and his supervisor is Mikhil Karnik.
+Aarif is a pupil barrister at Garden Court North Chambers and his supervisor is Mikhil Karnik.

 Aarif graduated from the University of Oxford and the University of Bologna where he obtained a Master's degree in Human Rights.
-He originally qualified and practiced as a solicitor with the corporate law firm, Slaughter and May where he was also seconded as a judicial assistant to Lord Justice Mummery at the Court of Appeal.
-Aarif subsequently re-trained as a public law and international criminal lawyer and worked with Public International Law and Policy Group in Bosnia-Herzegovina, UNICTY, the European Court of Human Rights (ECtHR), Rights Watch (UK), Democratic Progress Institute, Accountability Unit and UNAIDS.
+He originally qualified and practiced as a solicitor with the magic circle law firm, Slaughter and May, where he specialised in tax and litigation including public law (judicial review) claims.
+During his time at Slaughter and May, he was seconded as a Judicial Assistant to Sir John Mummery QC at the Court of Appeal.
+Aarif subsequently re-trained as a public law and international criminal law specialist.
+He worked with Public International Law and Policy Group in Bosnia-Herzegovina, United Nations International Criminal Tribunal for the former Yugoslavia (UNICTY), the European Court of Human Rights (ECtHR), Rights Watch (UK), Democratic Progress Institute, Accountability Unit and UNAIDS.

 Our mailing list is dedicated to professionals with an interest in our work.